Last update 16/06/2021

-The current guidance for hospital discharge is set out in the COVID-19 Hospital Discharge Service Requirements from the Department of Health and Social Care.
+The current guidance for hospital discharge is set out in the Hospital discharge service policy and operating model from the Department of Health and Social Care.

 What should happen when you arrive at hospital

-When you arrive at hospital, you should be given information explaining that the process of leaving hospital has changed due to COVID-19.
+When you arrive at hospital, you should be given information explaining that the process of leaving hospital has changed.

 These changes mean that while you and your loved ones will still receive high quality care in hospital, you must be discharged as soon as you no longer need care in hospital.
 For most patients leaving hospital this will mean that, where it is needed, the assessment and organising of ongoing care will take place when they are in their own home.